← Back to Blog

 Before exporting, verify scannability:

-- Multiple devices: Test on both iOS and Android if possible
+3. Test on both iOS and Android if you can.

-- Distance test: If you know the intended scan distance, test at that range
+4. If you know the intended scan distance, test at that range.

 Never skip testing.
 A beautiful QR code that doesn’t scan is worthless.